davidson-consulting/vjoule/book/v1.0/src/cli/exec.md

 Process ;   0.957794J;          0J;   0.190821J;
 ```

 vJoule CLI will create a result directory every time it is run.
-Every results directories are stored under the *__vjoule* directory.
+Every result directories are stored under the *__vjoule* directory.
 The *__vjoule/latest* directory is a symbolic link to the latest run.